samplchallenges/SAMPL8/README.md

 ### The GSK physical properties challenges

 We recently finalized work with GSK on data collection for a physical properties challenge.
-The data is currently clearing legal review at GSK and a challenge is forthcoming in the immediate future.
+The data recently cleared legal review at GSK and a challenge is under construction.
 We have collected:

 - pKa data for 24 compounds
 - pH-dependent solubility for these compounds
 - logD for 11 of these compounds for distribution between different phases: water-octanol, water-cyclohexane, water-ethyl acetate, water-heptane, water-MEK, water-TBME, and cyclohexane-DMF.
 Not all combinations of distribution coefficient are available because of compound solubility in the different phases.
-The total number of data points/combinations of (compound)x(phase identities) is between 40 and 50
+The total number of data points/combinations of (compound)x(phase identities) is between 40 and 50.

 It is likely we would run first a pKa prediction challenge on the 24 compounds, and then a logD challenge.

-Currently, we welcome input on whether this data should be incorporated into a single challenge, or staged out to form the basis of two challenges.
-For example, we might hold back some of the distribution coefficient data for selected solvents to allow for a second challenge.
+Details on dataset collection [are available in this talk from the GCC/EuroSAMPL workshop](https://dx.doi.org/10.5281/zenodo.4245127)

 ## MANIFEST
 - `host_guest`: Details on host-guest challenges.
-- `physical_properties`: Details on physical properties challenge (to be posted very soon)
+- `physical_properties`: Details on physical properties challenge

 ## SAMPL-related
 If you give a SAMPL-related talk or presentation or an analysis of its data, and are willing to share publicly, please consider posting on Zenodo and linking it to the [SAMPL Zenodo community](https://zenodo.org/communities/sampl?page=1&size=20).